ooples/pine_script_docs/source/concepts/Inputs.rst

 The ``minval``, ``maxval`` and ``step`` parameters are only present in the signature of the `input.int() <https://www.tradingview.com/pine-script-reference/v5/#fun_input{dot}int>`__ and `input.float() <https://www.tradingview.com/pine-script-reference/v5/#fun_input{dot}float>`__ functions.
-When those functions use any of these parameters, their ``options`` parameter cannot be used simultaneously).